 Charles Frodsham & Co. is the longest continuously trading firm of chronometer manufacturers in the world, their name synonymous with precision timekeeping instruments of the highest quality.
 Charles Frodsham, the eponymous founder of the company, bought John Arnold’s company in 1843 so the tradition of chronometer making is very old indeed.

 When renowned horologist Derek Pratt decided to build an exact replica of Harrison’s famous but complex H4 chronometer, he was unable to finish it due to ill health and turned to Frodsham to complete the task (as described on their website →).

 Frodsham also built a replica of H3 requiring 1170 separate parts, taking two and a half years.

 The design of the dial is inspired by a Frodsham tourbillon watch from the early 1900s.
-Although looking conventional at first glance, the hour and minute hands are unusual in being exactly the same length.
+Although looking conventional at first glance, the minute tracking is inside the ring of hour numerals, allowing the hour and minute hands to be of equal length, and giving greater clarity for time-telling.

 A practical oil-free escapement has long been the Holy Grail of watch design.
 In most escapements the escape teeth slide across the pallets creating friction, and this requires lubrication.
 The oil gradually deteriorates; this eventually affects the timekeeping and can damage components.

 Better oils and improved designs that minimize sliding friction have reduced the need for oil but have not eliminated it; replacing old oil is a servicing requirement in even the finest timepiece.

 Breguet devised an oil-free escapement, the échappement naturel, in 1789.
 He geared two escape wheels together, that impulsed the balance alternately without the sliding action, thus eliminating the need for oil.
 In practice the design proved over-complicated and few such escapements were produced.